Places#

 A partitioning class must also implement the get_executor virtual method which allows localized data allocators.
 This method indicates, for each entry of a shape, on which place this entry should preferably be allocated.

-get_executor returns a pos4 coordinate in the execution place grid, and its arguments are:
+get_executor writes a pos4 coordinate in the execution place grid into *result, and its input arguments are:

 • a coordinate within the shape described as a pos4 object